LawShelf Educational Media | Evaluated Learning Experience

-At the completion of this course, students will be able to: Describe the process of initiating a class action lawsuit and the requirements to be considered a “class”; Articulate the differences between mass accident cases, toxic tort cases, and other mass tort cases; Explain how the Class Action Fairness Act of 2005 impacted mass tort litigation; Describe the tools multidistrict litigation judges have to oversee resolutions of cases.
+At the completion of this course, students will be able to: describe the process of initiating a class action lawsuit and the requirements to be considered a “class”; articulate the differences between mass accident cases, toxic tort cases, and other mass tort cases; explain how the Class Action Fairness Act of 2005 impacted mass tort litigation; and describe the tools multidistrict litigation judges have to oversee resolutions of cases.

 In the upper division baccalaureate degree category, 3 semester hours in Legal Principles, Legal Studies, Paralegal Studies, or Business Law (6/21).